 In addition, the Horizon + avoids dead zones in the boiler caused by the preferential paths of the combustion gases, as is the case with static boilers.
 In addition, its assembly is very versatile, allowing the installation to be located at a low height, saving building costs and civil works.

 The Horizon + boiler is designed to work with gases from waste combustion and supports fuels with a high percentage of ash.
 It is manufactured in power ranges up to 12 MW and can operate with fluids such as thermal oil and hot or superheated water.
-In addition, it can adapt to different combustion systems such as the mobile grate, the fluidised bed or the upwelling furnace.
+In addition, it can adapt to different combustion systems such as the step grate, the fluidised bed or the upwelling furnace.

 To date, Sugimat has already signed three projects in Spain for a combustion equipment for C grade wood and other woody fuels, as well as three units for UK coupled to ORC turbines, one of them for the combustion of chicken manure, another one for the combustion of RDF and a third one for the combustion of straw and wood waste.

 Sugimat, as in previous editions, will be present at Expobiomasa (hall 2 – stand 263), the leading international fair of the bioenergy sector, which will be held in Valladolid from 21st to 23rd September.

 Nowadays, fouling and corrosion problems in boilers and heat exchangers are one of the main problems when recovering solid biofuels.